rhel-labs/learn-katacoda/insights-workshop/step1.md

 a06560c57e40
 </pre>

+>_NOTE:_ Your hostname will be different than the one listed in the output above

 At any time in the future, you can get information about Insights registration by using the `--status` sub-command of insights-client.